JUMP TO SECTION

 Preview of the Lightroom Export menu with the JPG format and a quality of "3" selected for a smaller image size.

-How to compress photos in Adobe Photoshop Lightroom.
+How to compress images in Adobe Lightroom.

 You can use any software that converts image file types as your own personal image compressor.
 In Lightroom, you can compress your original photos by turning them into a JPG or a TIF file.
 JPGs tend to work best for sharing and storing images, as they maintain good image quality while keeping file size relatively small.